Intel Turbo Boost

 For the Core i5-4570T, its maximum allowable processor frequency is 3.6GHz.
 Because none of the Core i3 CPUs have Turbo Boost, the i5-4570T can outrun them whenever it needs to.
 Because all Core i5 processors are equipped with the latest version of this technology — Turbo Boost 2.0 — all of them can outrun any Core i3.

 Whenever the CPU finds that it keeps on using the same data over and over, it stores that data in its cache.
 Cache is just like RAM, only faster — because it’s built into the CPU itself.
 Both RAM and cache serve as holding areas for frequently used data.
 Without them, the CPU would have to keep on reading from the hard disk drive, which would take a lot more time.

 Basically, RAM minimises interaction with the hard disk, while cache minimises interaction with the RAM.
 Obviously, with a larger cache, more data can be accessed quickly.
-All Core i3 processors have 3MB of cache.
-All Core i5s, except again for the 661 (only 4MB), have 6MB of cache.
-Finally, all Core i7 CPUs have 8MB of cache.
+The Haswell (fourth generation) Core i3 processors have either 3MB or 4MB of cache.
+The Haswell Core i5s have either 4MB or 6MB of cache.
+Finally, all Core i7 CPUs have 8MB of cache, except for i7-4770R, which has 6MB.
 This is clearly one reason why an i7 outperforms an i5 — and why an i5 outperforms an i3.